 After trying so many various ways of cooking corn on the cob, I came to the conclusion that my favorite way is boiled corn on the cob.

 It’s not the easiest way to make sweet corn but I like the flavor and texture.
-Maybe it’s because that is how my mom always made it so it is what is most familiar to me.
+Maybe it’s because that is how my mom always made it, so it is what is most familiar to me.

 I can’t even remember how many times I’ve called my mom over the years to ask her low long to boil corn on the cob.
-Finally, I’ve got it here in a blog post so I won’t have to keep asking her!
+Finally, I’ve got it here in a blog post, so I won’t have to keep asking her!

 How To Boil Corn On The Cob

-If you hate peeling corn on the cob, trying grilling it with the husks instead.
+Peel, aka shuck, the corn on the cob and remove the silks.
+If you don’t like peeling corn on the cob, try grilling it with the husks instead.

-Fill a large stock pot or dutch oven about half full with water.
+Fill a large stock pot or Dutch oven about half full with water.
+Bring the water to a boil over medium heat.
+Add the peeled corn on the cob.

 Cover and return to a boil.
+Cook for 5-7 minutes.

 Remove the corn on the cob from the hot water and place on a platter.